Mijalski/MyBlog/content/posts/ef-core-soft-delete.md

 {{< /code >}}

-After that in our `ApplicationDbContext.cs` we need to create the filter with a help with of some reflection magic.
+After that in our `ApplicationDbContext.cs` we need to create the filter with the help of some reflection magic.
 We need to set the filter on each entity, so we iterate over them and then check if they implement the `ISoftDelte` interface to see if they are a candidate for the filter.
-After that we set the filtering by getting the property and creating lambda expression for it.
+After that, we set the filtering by getting the property and creating a lambda expression for it.

 {{< code language=csharp >}}